How to understand radargrams. learn it

 Radargrams won’t show underground tunnel as a sharply bordered rectangle; the ceiling will be well recognizable, sometimes sidewalls will be indicated and only rarely a bottom is shown.
 Moreover, the georadar image under the ceiling becomes deformed as reflections deflect upwards (because electromagnetic wave is several times faster in the free-air than in solid media).
 After passing through the ceiling, the wave arrives to the tunnel bottom much sooner than through the rock.
 This helps making subsurface object more apparent.

-When the GPR is approaching to the object, a hyperbola reflection is ‘growing’ upwards until the antenna reaches the closest to the object (not always straight over the object).
+When the GPR is approaching to the object, a hyperbola reflection is ‘growing’ upwards until the antenna almost reaches the object (not always straight over the object).
 Then a hyperbola vertex is logged.
 While GPR continues in move, hyperbola arm decreases and reflection intensity lowers.

 Depth axes are lining both sides of the radargram.
 GPR records time of wave reflection arrival.
 Values in nanoseconds occupy the left side of the radargram.
 Distance values, automatically calculated based on characteristic values for the velocity of wave propagation in model materials, are given in meters as depths on the right side of the radargrams.
 The wave velocity can also be estimated from the shape of hyperbola reflection (if they are present in the image).